 The device itself is a small rectangular container with several entrances (“ladders”).
 It works on batteries and is established in places of the greatest congestion of mice.
 To attract the attention of rodents the bait is put inside.
 Hoping to profit by goodies, the mouse will surely penetrate into the container, but will not be able to get out of the trap.
 The fact is that inside the box there is a special indicator that is triggered in the presence of a stranger.

 When an animal touches the floor, as it gets immediately killed by a lethal dose of electric current.
 Children’s fingers and pets noses will not be able to penetrate the cone-shaped holes.
 And with the lid open, the circuit is opened and the container is de-energized.

 - the fastest and most humane way to kill the rodent;

 - quite easy to set up as for the electronic device;

 - safe for pets and kids when activated.

 Homemade Mouse Traps

 Homemade traps can be built from buckets, plastic bottles, boxes, and other common tools.
-In fact, there are so many varieties of homemade mouse traps that the separate article is needed to mention all of them.
-However, I think that the better part of them are not convenient in use, and they are not so solid as manufactured traps.
+In fact, there are so many varieties of homemade mouse traps that a separate article is needed to mention all of them.
+However, I think that the better part of them is not convenient in use, and they are not so solid as manufactured traps.
 We’ll head back to the topic of homemade mouse traps later in this article.